Brain-up/brn/README.md

 ## HOW TO JOIN?
 You can send an email to [elena_moshnikova@epam.com](mailto:elena_moshnikova@epam.com) or directly to [brainupproject@yandex.ru](mailto:brainupproject@yandex.ru) describing your interests or any questions you may have.
-Our project Skype chat: https://join.skype.com/jxSiWkgwT2x1
+Our project Telegram group : https://t.me/+R-6ThlxgP5QyZmMy
 Project on epam plus (for epamers): https://plus.epam.com/projects/115

 # GETTING STARTED!